IFMlab/ChemFlow/docs/manual.rst

 Score\ *Flow*
 =============
 ScoreFlow is a bash script designed to work with PLANTS, Vina, IChem and AmberTools16+.
-It can perform a rescoring of molecular complexes such as protein-ligand
+It can perform a rescoring of molecular complexes such as protein-ligand systems.

 ScoreFlow requires a project folder named 'myproject'.chemflow.
 If absent, one will be created.